Looking for a perfect fit

-With the shapes of their vehicles getting more complex, Siemers and his team have been on the lookout for new technologies that delivers.
-“Each year, our Quality Engineer, Karl-Heinz Boecker, attends the CONTROL trade show in Sinsheim, Germany, where he had his first encounter with the Leica T-Scan system a couple years ago, when it was only a prototype.
+With the shapes of their vehicles getting more complex, Siemers and his team have been on the lookout for new technologies that deliver.
+“Each year, our Quality Engineer, Karl-Heinz Boecker, attends the CONTROL trade show in Sinsheim, Germany, where he had his first encounter with the Leica T-Scan system a couple of years ago, when it was only a prototype.
 Based on the announced specs, we knew this could be something for us, but we wanted to wait until we were positive that the product was truly ready for the market.
 The primary issue that we saw with many of the other scanning solutions out there was that the software could not keep up with the hardware.
-Collecting all those points is relatively simple, but what do you do afterwards?
-We were under the impression that many manufacturers did not award the same attention to the software as they did to the hardware. ” A few months ago Mr. Boecker’s team arranged a Leica Geosystems product demonstration at their facilities.
+Collecting all those points is relatively simple, but what do you do afterward?
+We were under the impression that many manufacturers did not award the same attention to the software as they did to the hardware. ” A few months ago, Mr. Boecker’s team arranged a Leica Geosystems product demonstration at their facilities.
 A Leica LTD840 Laser Tracker coupled to a Leica T-Probe and Leica T-Scan—the top-of-the-line combination—was chosen.
 And the Leica system delivered.

-The Leica T-Scan and the PolyWorks software solution proved to be a mighty combination!
+The Leica T-Scan and the PolyWorks® software solution proved to be a mighty combination!

 "We already knew that the Leica T-Scan was a great sensor, and we were also shown that the PolyWorks suite is a worthy match for it.
 The software is very capable, and we knew we would be on the right track," stated Siemers.